Thulium-Drake/ansible-role-nfs_server/README.md

 The role can set up the scripts I used as well, but they are currently hardcoded to work from /exports/home.

 ## Quota's
-This role can configure the NFS server with user quota's as well, this makes use of the the xfs_quota program and features commonly found on RHEL-like systems.
+This role can configure the NFS server with user/group quota's as well, this makes use of the the xfs_quota program and features commonly found on RHEL-like systems.

 It will configure a default quota (if set) and enable the use of ```quota``` command on NFS clients.